WhenTheSUNdreams/WhenTheSUNdreams/README.md

 ![IMG_7562](https://github.com/user-attachments/assets/73fde834-6cc8-45b4-ac54-53b4886d0a0c)
 >
 **DO NOT INTERACT IF YOU'RE OVER 20, UNLESS I ALREADY KNEW YOU.**
+**PROBABLY,, DONT INTERACT IF YOU'RE UNDER 12, UNLESS I /KNEW/ YOU PRIOR.**
+> Of course, ignore this and just IWC if I'm inviting/Hosting.
+I kinda am working on a mafia themed around a certain roblox myth..
 >
 **DNI IF YOU ARE:**
 >All the problematic "-ists"